 Benefits of Cover Crops

-Imagine this: While you and your garden rest over the wintertime, you have a garden helper which is working hard to improve your soil!
-Cover crops protect existing soil, contribute organic material and nutrients to feed your soil, and keep your soil alive year-round to ensure healthy soil structure.
+Imagine this: While you and your garden rest over the wintertime, you have a garden helper who is working hard to improve your soil.
+That’s the role of the cover crop!

-- Keeping soil from blowing or washing away.
+- Stopping erosion; keeping soil from blowing or washing away.
 When you remove plants, you remove nature’s way of protecting the landscape and its fertility.

 - Increasing organic matter and nutrients

 - Increasing activity of earthworms and beneficial microorganisms